7 Reasons Why Dog Obesity is Dangerous

 The dog obesity weight differs from one dog to another as they are all different and many factors are considered, too, like current health condition, age, sex, breed, etc.

 One simple and easy way to determine if your furbaby is obese is through touch and appearance.
 To do so, try pressing your furbaby's sides.
 As you do this, you should be able to feel his ribs.
-If you are having a hard time feeling them or don't feel them at all, then yes, your furbaby is obese.
-You can also consult your vet to know if your dog is just plain fat or is already obese.
+If you are having a hard time feeling their ribs, or don't feel them at all, your furbaby may be obese.

 The following are the negative things your dog can go through if his obesity is not given attention immediately.